-Should tiu still remain dissatisfied once the internal complaints procedure has been exhausted, you may refer the complaint to the most appropriate body as follows:
+Should you still remain dissatisfied once the internal complaints procedure has been exhausted, you may refer the complaint to the most appropriate body as follows:

 6.1 Complaints involving a NLA member:

-You can complain to the NLA by completing a complaints form and include copies of all supporting paper-work relating to the complaint (non returnable).
+You can complain to the National Landlords Association (NLA) by completing a complaints form and include copies of all supporting paper-work relating to the complaint (non returnable).
 This information can be scanned and emailed to firstname.lastname@example.org.

 6.2 Complaints involving an IRPM member:

-Any complaint made against a member must be made in writing under confidential cover and addressed to the Secretary of the Institute at its registered office.
+Any complaint made against a member of the Institute of Residential Property Managers (IRPM) must be made in writing under confidential cover and addressed to the Secretary of the Institute at its registered office.
 Complainants shall set out the circumstances forming the basis of the complaint, including the relationship, if any, between the complainant and the member concerned.
 See www.irpm.org.uk for further information.